Pranshul-Thakur/Fast-Mint/README.md

 </div>

 # Fast - Mint
 This simple minting app was built using the Verbwire API.
 The app lets you mint an NFT from a simple image file, or metadata file.
-You can mint on any of the 14 supported blockchains (7 testnets and 7 mainnets).
-For more details on using the Verbwire API you can access the full API docs [here](https://docs.verbwire.com/docs)
+One can mint on any of the 14 supported blockchains (7 testnets and 7 mainnets).
+The details regarding those can be found on the official verbwire docs. [here](https://docs.verbwire.com/docs)

 ## Requirements
 1. You'll need a Verbwire API Key.
 You can get a free API key [HERE](https://www.verbwire.com/auth/register)